Rath2601/core_java/memory_mgmt.md

 * **Stack** : Stores method call frames, local variables, and primitive data types.
 * **Program Counter Register** :  Stores the address of the next instruction to be executed for each thread.
 * **Native Method Stack** : Stores native method calls (if any).
+---
+### **Memory Leak**:

+**Memory leak is a situation where where there are objects present in the heap that are no longer used, but the garbage collector is unable to remove them from memory.**